Brightspace/web-package-reader/README.md

 # d2l-web-package-reader

-Utilities for reading contents of D2L web package files for fun.
+Utilities for reading contents of D2L web package files not for fun.

 ## Installation